Ford Falcon (AU): Series I (AU)

 The new Forté model was the replacement of the old GLi designation.
 It was designed and marketed to attract to fleet buyers as well as younger, more inexperienced drivers.
 When new, the car was competitively priced at A$30,690 with automatic transmission and air conditioning (at the time an option on the other Australian-made rivals) fitted as standard.

 The more 'up-spec' model was called the Falcon Futura, which was marketed as a family-oriented safety package in the same vogue as the rival Holden Commodore Acclaim.
 The Futura differed from the Forté in having a body coloured grille, standard ABS, cruise control, alloy wheels and a digital clock fitted in the centre console (series I only).
 The price of the car when new was A$34,990.

 The Ford Falcon S (for Sporty) sedan was also based on the Forté but designed as an entry-level sports edition.
 It achieved this through additional features such as body-coloured grille, alloy wheels, S decals on the rear quarters and bootlid, and a high level spoiler.
-The colour choices were limited to Hot Chilli Red, Liquid Silver, White, Galaxy (Metallic Blue) and Silhouette (Black).
+The colour choices were limited to Venom (Red), Liquid Silver, White, Galaxy (Metallic Blue) and Silhouette (Black).
 Ford eventually offered a "ESP" option pack that added an LSD equipped IRS and ABS to the S-pack.

 The XR series was the high performance end of the range.
 It originally comprised the XR6 HP, XR6 VCT, and XR8 models all sharing a unique quad-lamp front bumper bar and non-high end bonnet.
 All series I XR's could have the option of a full Tickford bodykit and unique bi-plane rear spoiler.

 The Fairmont was the entry level luxury model of the AU range to face-off its main rival, the Holden Berlina.
 It had all of the fittings of the Futura but included extras such as a honeycomb grille, an 80-second headlamp off delay, wood grain-look dash inserts, unique 15" wheels, dual horns, Fairmont badging on the boot lid and an analogue clock.
 The Fairmont was offered in sedan and station wagon bodystyles.
 Above the Fairmont was the Fairmont Ghia, which was the highest non-performance specification model in the range and sedan only.
-It had additional features that included unique 16" wheels, toggleable traction control, 4-channel ABS, 250 watt audio with separate amplifier, 11 speakers, and even more wood grain-look dash inserts.
+It had additional features that included unique 16" wheels, toggleable traction control, 4-channel ABS, 250 watt audio system with separate amplifier, 11 speakers, and more wood grain-look dash inserts.
 Fairmont & Fairmont Ghia models were not badged as Falcons.

 In terms of safety equipment, the Futura, XR and Fairmont models all had ABS brakes in addition to a driver's airbag, which was the only main safety feature on the Falcon S and Forté.
 The brakes featured 287x24 mm vented front discs and 287x10.5 mm solid rear discs.